friemen/reactor/README.md

 **raise-event!** -- Creates a new occurence.
 The event will be propagated to all followers.

-**as-signal** -- Creates a signal from a constant value or an event source.
-In the latter case the event of an occurence is stored in a signal.
+**hold** -- Creates a signal from an event source where the event of the last occurence is stored as signal value.

 **filter** -- Creates a new event source that applies a predicate to decide whether an occurence is propagated.